ontio/cross-chain/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md

 The term user is used for anyone who wants to transfer their BTC from the Bitcoin network to another chain.
 They need to find a vendor who provides such a cross chain transfer service.
 The user will be sending their BTC tokens to the multi-signature address provided to them by the vendor, and so they must first check whether the vendor is reliable.
 This also encourages vendors to become more trustworthy.

-本文档将以跨链用户的角度，讲述如何实现自己BTC的跨链转移。比如你需要将自己的1BTC转到某条链上，你需要做的准备工作以及具体的操作步骤。

-In this document, we will be looking at the cross chain ecosystem from a user's perpspective.
+In this document, we will be looking at the cross chain ecosystem from a user's perspective.
 This is a guide for users that can help understand how to transfer BTC on a cross chain system.
 There are some things that need to be setup and the following procedure needs to be followed send BTC to another chain.

 ## Initial Setup

 Let's say you found a vendor and you are interested in using their services.
-At this point you need to get their mult-signature BTC address and the contract address of the token deployed on the target chain.
+At this point you need to get their multi-signature BTC address and the contract address of the token deployed on the target chain.
 Next, you need to use the **btctool** to create a transaction.
 You can create a transaction using other methods as well, as long as it follows the defined protocol.
 You also need to create an address on the target chain that will be used to receive the cross chain BTC.

 ## Example Operation

 Let us take a look at an example where we send BTC from the Bitcoin test net to Ethereum.

 Fill in the necessary information to the transaction construction tool.
 Please refer to [this](https://github.com/ontio/cross-chain/blob/master/btc/cross-chain_transaction_construction_tool_user_manual.md) guide for more details on how to use the construction tool.
 Next, use any method of broadcasting transactions to broadcast the transaction created and displayed in the tool.
 You can use this [website](https://tbtc.bitaps.com/broadcast).
 Next, you need to wait for the transaction to be confirmed on the Bitcoin network.
 The transferred BTC amount will be displayed in the receiving address on the target chain.

-我选择了信任的测试商户，他们的信息如下表。

 A list of certain verified and trusted vendors is shared below.
 Their address and other details are available and can be used for testing.